Cross-Validation in Bipartite Networks: Introduction

 The rest of the article is organized as follows.
-Section \ref{subsec:model} introduces the bipartite stochastic block model.
-Section \ref{subsec:bcvalg} presents the proposed BCV algorithm and details its three procedural steps.
-Section \ref{sec:analysis} provides theoretical analysis and establishes the consistency of each step.
-Section \ref{sec:simulation} investigates different growth regimes between the two sides of the bipartite network and reports simulation results.
+Section \ref{subsec:model} introduces the bipartite stochastic block model (biSBM).
+Section \ref{subsec:bcvalg} presents the BCV algorithm.
+Section \ref{sec:analysis} provides theoretical results, including growth rates of $(K_1,K_2)$ and the construction of the penalty term.
+Section \ref{sec:simulation} reports simulation results under different growth regimes.
 Section \ref{sec:realdata} applies BCV to two real datasets, yielding new insights beyond existing studies.
-Finally, Section \ref{sec:discuss} concludes with a brief discussion and directions for future research.
-Proofs of the main theorem is provided in the supplementary file.
+Section \ref{sec:discuss} concludes with a brief discussion and future directions.
+Proofs of the main theorem and corollaries are deferred to the supplementary material.